DeNepo/headless-cms/README.md

 ### Chapter 3 - Data Model Design
 In this chapter we will put ourselves in the role of analyst and set out to design the data model required to fulfill the client's needs.

+### Chapter 4 - Authentication vs Authorization
+In this chapter we will take a look at the difference between Authentication and Authorization.
+We will see how you can secure your endpoints by using role based user accounts.

+## Deliverables
+Throughout this module you will choose one of the cases you analysed during Chapter 3 and design and implement the model in Strapi.
+You will also build a minimal frontend application that connects to your CMS and that uses proper authentication to access certain routes.